stibinator/DuAEF_Duik_Docs/src/docs/import.md

 ### Previous versions of TVPaint

-1. Export the clip using the "MJ_AFX_Export" script for TVPaint, which is provided with Duik.
+1. Export the clip using the "*MJ_AFX_Export*" script for TVPaint, which is provided with Duik.
-The script creates a folder containing all needed frames in the clip, and a "clipInfo.txt" file.
+The script creates a folder containing all needed frames in the clip, and a "*clipInfo.txt*" file.

 2. When importing the clip with Duik, just select this text file, everything is automated.